- > About Us

 - Principle 7: Measure and publicly report on progress to achieve gender equality

-In February 2017, then Executive Vice President and Head of General Affairs & Human Resources Division Sunao Manabe (currently President and COO) led the Group to join the IkuBoss* Alliance with the aim of enhancing the Group’s D&I initiatives.
+In February 2017, President and COO Sunao Manabe, then Executive Vice President and Head of General Affairs & Human Resources Division, led the Group to join the IkuBoss*2 Alliance with the aim of enhancing the Group's D&I initiatives.

 In Japan, when it comes to the career development of our employees, we have put in place an evaluation system that contributes to their growth, while at the same time providing opportunities for placement and development based on their individual aptitudes and capabilities, regardless of nationality, age, gender, disability, or other personal characteristics.
+In addition, we have offered a system (Self-Growth Reporting System) for many years that allows employees to design their own future career and adjust their goals and direction by discussing with their supervisors.
 Moreover, instead of having to leave their job, we endeavor to ensure that employees can continue to do meaningful work during or after a major life event, such as getting married, having and raising a child, or caring for a family member.
-To this end, we have established flexible work and leave systems, hold seminars on balancing child-rearing or care provision with one’s work, and are implementing other measures on an ongoing basis to build a workplace environment where a diverse range of employees can readily work.
+To this end, we have established flexible work and leave systems, hold seminars on balancing child-rearing or care provision with one's work, and are implementing other measures on an ongoing basis to build a workplace environment where a diverse range of employees can readily work.

 In Japan, to help employees balance their work with childrearing, Daiichi Sankyo allows medical representatives with pre-school children to take their children to preschool in Company vehicles after submitting an application.

+In general, women are more prone to get affected by life events than men.
 In Japan, we continually implement initiatives that facilitate more flexible work styles and reduce the impact of major life events to support the career development of our female employees.
-These initiatives include enacting conditions that prevent women from being placed at a disadvantage for promotion after taking maternity leave, rehiring individuals that temporarily leave the Company for personal reasons (the “Re-Member” system), and offering an adjusted territory size and work time system (part-time work system for medical representatives).
+These initiatives include enacting conditions that prevent women from being placed at a disadvantage for promotion after taking maternity leave, and rehiring individuals that temporarily leave the Company for personal reasons (“Re-Member” system).

 Additionally, we believe that in order to foster a corporate culture that advances women in the workplace, it is essential to not only have a good work environment, but also ensure the work is meaningful.
 Accordingly, we provide ongoing support measures to help employees balance their work with childcare needs, such as in-house child daycare centers (four in total), and training geared towards facilitating a smooth return to work after taking childcare leave.

-In Japan, to further empower the women in its workforce, the Daiichi Sankyo Group seeks to address three main tasks: (1) supporting work-life balance, (2) encouraging the professional development of women employees, and (3) fostering a positive workplace culture.
+The Daiichi Sankyo Group seeks to address three main tasks: (1) supporting work-life balance, (2) encouraging the professional development of women employees, and (3) fostering a positive workplace culture.
 We are implementing a wide range of initiatives to address these tasks including providing various training programs and enhancing systems for supporting work-life balance.
+We already have a variety of systems in place to support work-life balance, and in light of this, we introduced a program in fiscal 2017 called Leader Development Training.
+This program emphasizes the inclusion of the point of view of female leaders who are candidates for executive and managerial roles in the future.

 Discussion forum between members of senior management and women managers